LaxmanZ/Lokal-React-Native-Assignment/README.md

 ### AsyncStorage

 - AsyncStorage is used to store bookmarked jobs for offline viewing.
-Functions for storing, retrieving, and removing bookmarks are defined in `src/utils/storage.js`.
+Functions for storing, retrieving, and removing bookmarks are defined.`.

 ### Usage